Techsnabexport: History

-In 1949, a Soviet technology export enterprise Technoexport, under the Soviet Union's Foreign Trade Ministry, created a special working group to supply equipment to uranium mines in Eastern Europe.
-In 1952, the working group was used as a platform to create the Technical Supply Office of Technoexport, whose customers included the Soviet-German joint venture Wismuth, the Jáchymov mines in Czechoslovakia, Quartzite in Romania, Kowarskie Kopalnie in Poland, and the Soviet-Bulgarian Mining Company.
+In 1949, a Soviet technology export enterprise Technoexport, under the Soviet Union's Foreign Trade Ministry, created a special working group to supply equipment to uranium mines in the Eastern Bloc.
+In 1952, the working group was used as a platform to create the Technical Supply Office of Technoexport, whose customers included the Soviet-German joint venture Wismuth in East Germany, the Jáchymov mines in Czechoslovakia, Quartzite in Romania, Kowarskie Kopalnie in Poland, and the Soviet-Bulgarian Mining Company.
 In 1955, Technoexport was reorganized and the Technical Supply Office was transferred to an export enterprise called Mashinoexport.

 On 17 July 1963, Techsnabexport was established as an export and import bureau.
 It supplied equipment to uranium mining companies in Eastern Europe and managed clearing payments for uranium imports.
 The company was commissioned to export and import rare earth elements, rare and refractory metals, radioactive and stable isotopes, ionizing radiation sources, control and measuring equipment, and accelerator and X-ray equipment.
 In 1975, Techsnabexport was reorganized as an independent company.
 Its main activity was providing uranium enrichment services for foreign customers.

 The first contract for the supply of uranium enrichment services was signed in May 1971 with the Atomic Energy Commission of France, launching Russian uranium products to European and global markets.
-In the 1970 and 1980s, contracts were signed with Italy, Germany, Sweden, Spain, Finland, the UK, Belgium, and the Republic of Korea.
+In the 1970 and 1980s, contracts were signed with Italy, West Germany, Sweden, Spain, Finland, the United Kingdom, Belgium, and South Korea.

-In 1988, Techsnabexport was transferred to the Soviet Union's Ministry of Medium Machine Building (predecessor of Rosatom).
+In 1988, Techsnabexport was transferred to the Soviet Union's Ministry of Medium Machine-Building (predecessor of Rosatom).
 In 2007, it was integrated with Atomenergoprom, 100% of shares of which belong to Rosatom.
 During the period of radical market reforms in the Russian nuclear industry between 2002 and 2007, TENEX acquired and consolidated assets in the uranium mining, engineering, and chemical sectors.
 Later, non-core assets were transferred to other subsidiaries of Rosatom, such as TVEL (acquired the Russian Gas Centrifuge holding), holding company Composite (acquired the research and manufacturing complex UMATEX Group), ARMZ Uranium Holding (acquired the Russia-based and foreign uranium mining assets), mechanical engineering and chemical sector companies.